coralia55/FISH460-Spring2025/reports/README.md

 # Reports

-Upload project communication materials created throughout the quarter.
-This includes your project proposal presentation, preliminary results presentation, mini-paper, and final presentation.
+Contains all project communication materials created throughout the project.
+The project proposal, preliminary results, mini-paper, and final presentation.